fredokun/lisp-list-comprehensions/list-comprehensions.lisp.md

  his destiny at hand and introduce the feature he wants *the way* he wants it !

-Another take away is that monadic thinking is useful, even if you must be able to go beyond the type-based pluming they propose...
+Another take away is that monadic thinking is useful, even if you must be able to go beyond the type-based plumbing they propose...
 In a way monads are a kind of well-typed-although-limited macros.
 Simply relying on the powerful `loop` mini-language allowed us to go beyond simple comprehensions (especially with the `until` clause).